zer0cache/matic-docs/docs/zkEVM/setup-production-node.md

 - 16GB RAM
 - 4-core CPU

-It is highly recommeneded that you create a separate folder for installing and working around the zkNode.
+It is highly recommended that you create a separate folder for installing and working around the zkNode.
 We won't be cloning any repository (unlike [<ins>local zkNode setup</ins>](setup-local-node.md)) so it's better to create a folder before starting the zkNode setup: ```mkdir -p /$HOME/zkevm-node```

 ## Network Components